Policy and regulations

 Whistleblowing - public interest reporting

-By agreeing to work for or supply to us it is expected that suppliers and contractors with serious and reasonably held concerns about malpractice within the council will report any concerns they or any of their employees may have to one of the designated council officers in line with our public interest reporting code.
+By agreeing to work for or supply to us it is expected that suppliers and contractors with serious and reasonably held concerns about malpractice within the council will report any concerns they or any of their employees may have to one of the designated council officers in line with our reporting fraud procedures.